 If you’re considering radiofrequency ablation to manage your chronic pain, you might have understandable concerns about its efficacy and how much discomfort you might experience during the procedure.

 While you might experience some discomfort during your recovery period, most patients find that the benefits of radiofrequency ablation far outweigh any temporary distress.
-At Jersey Premier Pain, our team will work closely with you to ensure you have a smooth and successful recovery.
+At Jersey Premier Pain, our team will work closely with you to ensure a smooth and successful recovery.
 We are committed to providing quality, personalized treatment plans to help you manage your chronic pain.
-Contact us today to schedule a consultation and learn more about how radiofrequency ablation can help you find relief.
+Contact us today to schedule a consultation and learn how radiofrequency ablation can help you find relief.

 How Radiofrequency Ablation Works

 Radiofrequency ablation (RFA) is a minimally invasive treatment of chronic pain.
 During the procedure, a needle is inserted near the affected nerves, and radio waves are used to generate heat, destroying nerve fibers responsible for transmitting pain signals to the brain.
 The procedure is typically performed outpatient; patients usually return to normal activities within days.

 The primary goals of RFA include:

 - Reducing or eliminating the need for medications